NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B ends sooner and has more lift
 - RB made strong and pushes on block
 - JB has one more frame active hitbox
-- 6A made strong, hitbox appears and disappears one frame sooner; made an untechable bounce
+- 6A made a techable bounce for the first frame only (instead of the whole move); made a high for first frame only; hitbox appears one frame sooner; hitboxes slightly smaller; stuns longer on hit
 - 6AB does 6B
 - 4A activates automatically
 - Act4A does not high crush, can be grabbed